-2 Enforcement Principles
+2. Enforcement Principles

 - 2.1 This protocol should be read in conjunction with the Environmental Health and Trading Standards Division's Enforcement Policy, which sets out the Division's overall approach to enforcement issues.
 This is based on the principles set out in the Enforcement Concordat (agreed by the Government and local authorities); these are: - 2.1.1 Proportionality any enforcement action the Council takes will be directly proportional to the risks to public safety and health identified or to the seriousness of any legal infringement - 2.1.2 Consistency the Council will aim to ensure that enforcement decisions are always consistent and fair.
 They will relate where possible to accepted standards that will adequately protect members of the public using hackney carriages or private hire vehicles.
 We will promote a consistent approach by liaison and benchmarking with other licensing authorities and consulting licence-holders and other stakeholders on general policy issues. - 2.1.3 Transparency Licence-holders (and new applicants for licenses) will be informed what the Council is expecting from them.
 Clear guidance on licensing requirements and copies of licence conditions will be provided to all applicants.
-Officers will adhere to the actions and procedures contained within this protocol
+Officers will adhere to the actions and procedures contained within this protocol - 2.1.4 Targeting\ the Council will routinely check licensed vehicles, licensed drivers and Operator's premises/records to ensure that legal requirements and licence conditions are being met.
+Those drivers, vehicle proprietors and operators who regularly fail to meet the required standards and who therefore present a greater risk to public safety, will be checked more frequently than those who have a good record of compliance. - 2.2 In carrying out its enforcement duties, the Council will adhere to the

-- 2.1.4 Targeting the Council will routinely check licensed vehicles, licensed drivers and Operator's premises/records to ensure that legal requirements and licence conditions are being met.
-Those drivers, vehicle proprietors and operators who regularly fail to meet the required standards and who therefore present a greater risk to public safety, will be checked more frequently than those who have a good record of compliance. - 2.2 In carrying out its enforcement duties, the Council will adhere to the requirements of the Police and Criminal Evidence Act Codes of Practice and the Regulation of Investigatory Powers Act 2000. - 2.3 Some enforcement situations will require immediate action by the Enforcement Officers, such as the service of a legal notice to suspend a vehicle licence.
+- requirements of the Police and Criminal Evidence Act Codes of Practice and the Regulation of Investigatory Powers Act 2000. - 2.3 Some enforcement situations will require immediate action by the Enforcement Officers, such as the service of a legal notice to suspend a vehicle licence.
 Such notices will normally be served on the vehicle proprietor at the time of inspection.
-If this is not possible, it would be delivered to their home address.
+Every effort will be made to do this during normal office hours and at the proprietor's normal place of work.
+If this is not possible, the notice would be delivered to their home address.
+It is anticipated that such visits to licence-holders home addresses will only occur in exceptional circumstances, where other attempts at service have proved unsuccessful.
 Enforcement Officers may also need to contact drivers/proprietors at very short notice in respect of other enforcement issues.
-This may also require a visit to their home address or taxi/private hire base. - 2.4 Because of the 24-hour nature of taxi trade operations, enforcement activity may take place at any time of the day or night.
+This may also require a visit to their taxi/private hire base or, in exceptional circumstances, to their home address. - 2.4 Because of the 24-hour nature of taxi trade operations, enforcement activity may take place at any time of the day or night.
 It may involve routine checks by Council officers, surveillance operations (which may be covert) or exercises carried out in partnership with other enforcement agencies. - 2.5 In carrying out their enforcement duties, officers will not victimise particular members of the trade.
 Officers will act as fairly and as courteously as possible. - 2.6 The Council's Licensing Section will continue to consult with Hackney Carriage and Private Hire trade representatives on major policy issues including enforcement policy.

-3 Enforcement Options
+3. Enforcement Options